-Ice Option 3 - Creative Use a bag of frozen peas or corn from the frozen goods section.
-This option provides
+3. Ice Option 3 - Creative

+Use a bag of frozen peas or corn from the frozen goods section.
+This option provides a reusable treatment method that is also edible.

 Note - Do not let the ice just sit on the skin as this can cause frostbite.